dhonysilva/pulse/README.md

 ### The final project.
 How it looks like

+The chat is available on chats router.
+You can visit [`localhost:4000/chats`](http://localhost:4000/chats) from your browser.

 The text form to with your questions.

 ![The text form to with your questions!](priv/static/images/question_form.png "The text form")